 Space Committee.
 Appointed by the president, the Space Committee reviews the space needs of the University community and determines how space will be utilized.
 The committee is chaired by the director of Facility Operations and Planning and is comprised of the provost and vice presidents.
-Non-voting members of the committee include the associate provost for Student Affairs; the associate provost of Outreach and Engagement; the associate provost for Academic Affairs; the registrar; the chief information officer; the assistant treasurer; the director of Procurement Services; the director of Special Events; and the University architect.
+Non-voting members of the committee include the associate provost of Outreach and Engagement; the assistant provost for Academic Affairs; the registrar; the chief information officer; the assistant treasurer; the director of Procurement Services; the director of Special Events; and the University architect.